-(G-1) At the time of the case file review, signed ISP is reviewed for completion.
+- (G-1) At the time of the case file review, signed ISP is reviewed for completion.
 The DDPA addresses the corrective action with the respective DDPM.
-The DD Section verifies that corrections are made.

-(G-2) The DD Section will verify that all substantiated reports had recommended follow up completed.
-For those that do not have the recommendations completed, the DD Section will work with the provider and/or the DDPM to complete the recommendations.

-(G-3) The DD Section will verify that all substantiated reports had recommended follow up completed.
-For those that do not have the recommendations completed, the DD Section will work with the provider and/or the DDPM to complete the recommendations.

-(G-4) If the citation is one of neglect, the provider will provide training and education to the staff and assure that they are properly trained on the implementation of the plan on how to prevent future choking incidents from occurring.
+The DD Section verifies that corrections are made. - (G-2) The DD Section will verify that all substantiated reports had recommended follow up completed.
+For those that do not have the recommendations completed, the DD Section will work with the provider and/or the DDPM to complete the recommendations. - (G-3) The DD Section will verify that all substantiated reports had recommended follow up completed.
+For those that do not have the recommendations completed, the DD Section will work with the provider and/or the DDPM to complete the recommendations. - (G-4) If the citation is one of neglect, the provider will provide training and education to the staff and assure that they are properly trained on the implementation of the plan on how to prevent future choking incidents from occurring.

-ii.
-Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification)
+Remediation-related Data Aggregation and Analysis (including trend identification)

-Responsible Party (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Responsible Party(check each that applies): Frequency of data aggregation and analysis(check each that applies):

-⊠ State Medicaid Agency U Weekly
+☒ State Medicaid Agency □ Weekly

-□ Operating Agency □ Monthly
+Operating Agency ☐ Monthly

-□ Sub-State Entity Quarterly
+Sub-State Entity ☐ Quarterly

-Other Specify: 🗵 Annually
+Other Specify: ⊠ Annually

 ⊠ Continuously and Ongoing

 Other Specify:

-When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Health and Welfare that are currently non-operational.
+method No No he State does not have all elements of the Qua ls for discovery and remediation related to the lity Improvement Strategy in place, provide tir assurance of Health and Welfare that are curre ealth and Welfare, the specific timeline for imp ntly non-operational.

+rategies, and the parties responsible for its open 8